How often have you come across a website that looked great on desktop but was a disaster on mobile?

 This stacking inevitably increases your page length on mobile.
-To avoid making your page undesirably long, you can hide elements for particular view modes.
+You can hide elements for particular view modes to avoid making your page undesirably long.

 On desktop view, all elements are visible by default.
-To hide a specific element in this view mode, you must navigate to its settings.
-Hover over the element — in this case, the image — and click on the gear icon that appears on the top right corner of the element.
+You must navigate to its settings to hide a specific element in this view mode.
+Hover over the element — in this case, the image — and click on the gear icon on the top right corner of the element.
 This will reveal the element settings.

 Once you’re in the image’s settings panel, click on visibility.

 Inside the visibility settings, you will see toggle buttons to hide the element for each view mode.
 Select the view mode for which you want to hide your element.

 While working in mobile and tablet view modes, hiding specific elements is even easier.
 You just hover over it until you see an eye-shaped icon in the top right corner.